collapsed-stacks/startups/questions/12602/how-to-successfully-achieve-a-transition-from-a-group-of-friends-to-a-company.md

 - posted by: [Kev Price](https://stackexchange.com/users/1109274/kev-price) on 2017-05-04
 - score: 5

-<p>I don't see anything wrong with being personal friends at work.
+I don't see anything wrong with being personal friends at work.
 Myself, my co founder and our team chatted about everything and anything during office hours.
-Both face to face and on internal comms.</p>
+Both face to face and on internal comms.

-<p>I feel it made us a better team because the work was not about the work but instead the improvement of the lives of all of us.
-Work was a means to achieve that so we all worked hard.</p>
+I feel it made us a better team because the work was not about the work but instead the improvement of the lives of all of us.
+Work was a means to achieve that so we all worked hard.

-<p>One thing that helps is having different channels of communication for different things.
-We used Slack, this let us have separate channels for different conversations.</p>
+One thing that helps is having different channels of communication for different things.
+We used Slack, this let us have separate channels for different conversations.

-<p>General chat was for everything non work related, then we had channels for different business areas (sales, marketing, development etc)</p>
+General chat was for everything non work related, then we had channels for different business areas (sales, marketing, development etc)

-<p>It allowed us to keep noise on topics to a minimum and not lose specific thinking around things cos it was segmented.
-Whilst still allowing us all to be friends.</p>
+It allowed us to keep noise on topics to a minimum and not lose specific thinking around things cos it was segmented.
+Whilst still allowing us all to be friends.

-<p>The culture of your business will depend on what you want it to be (collectively).
+The culture of your business will depend on what you want it to be (collectively).
 If you want it silent and everyone focused then everyone has to be on board else people won't enjoy it, become unmotivated.
-I think the main thing to consider is if things are getting done.</p>
+I think the main thing to consider is if things are getting done.

-<p>If work is getting done and you're enjoying it then that's great.
-If it's not getting done then it needs addressing - and since you're friends, probably addressing carefully, in keeping with the group's current dynamic.</p>
+If work is getting done and you're enjoying it then that's great.
+If it's not getting done then it needs addressing - and since you're friends, probably addressing carefully, in keeping with the group's current dynamic.

 ## Answer 12605